 Memorial Day (LH)

 Christmas Day (LH)

 When a holiday falls on a Saturday, it is observed on the preceding Friday.
 When a holiday falls on a Sunday, it is observed on the following Monday.
-All employees are paid for all scheduled holidays.
+All regular full-time employees are paid for all scheduled holidays.
 Regular part-time employees are paid if the scheduled holiday falls on a day on which they normally work.

 All full time regular employees are eligible for a maximum of three paid excused absences after one full year of employment.
-Employees with less than one full year of employment are entitled to a pro rate share of this benefit based upon .25 personal day for each month of service.
+Employees with less than one full year of employment are entitled to a pro-rated share of this benefit based upon .25 personal day for each month of service.
 Excused absences may only be taken at the time they occur and cannot be carried over into the succeeding year.

-Excused absences may be used for:
+Unless otherwise required by law, excused absences may be used for: